Angular Difference and Pythagorean Addition

 Thus trigonometry is compatible with the ultrareal reading: angles describe how

-inner presentations differ before a positive square-value is evaluated.
+inner presentations differ before a positive square-value is evaluated, and the